elektrischerwalfisch/flatmark/README.md

 ## Features
 - Lightweight and fast
 - Easy-to-edit content, just Markdown files
-- Just requires basic php, no database needed
+- Just requires basic php, no database or build-steps needed
 - Supports **single-language** and **multi-language** setups
 - Auto-parses **Markdown** to HTML using [Parsedown](https://parsedown.org/)
 - **Meta information** for title, description, and robots meta tag for each site